 Each activity has a lesson plan to guide you and your child.
-Lesson plans are easy to modify based on the flowers you find and the age of your child.
+Activities are easy to modify based on the flowers you find and the age of your child.
 All are a great way to practice new skills with your young child.

-By sorting and classifying objects, preschoolers are building basic math and science skills.
+By sorting and classifying objects, kids are building basic math and science skills.
 Two of the foundational skills of math and science education are number sense and making observations.

-While doing these fun activities, preschoolers will be gaining these important skills.
-According to Math Standards, classifying objects into categories along with counting the number of items are important skills for kindergartners.
+Classifying objects into categories along with counting the number of items are important foundational math skills.

 Using concrete objects such as flowers helps little learners fulfill their natural desire to explore the world around them.
-Early learners love applying new skills to items they see in everyday life.
+Young children love applying new skills to items they see in everyday life.